runtipi/raspberrypi/README.md

 qemu-utils kpartx gpg pigz sed
 ```

-4. Set the current runtipi version in `config` (replace the `runtipi_version` with a version from the stable runtipi repo, like 3.0.0)
+### 4. Set the current runtipi version in `config`

+Replace the `runtipi_version` with a version from the stable runtipi repo, like 3.0.0

+> ⚠️ Warning!
+Do not add the v prefix in the version, e.g. v3.0.0 will not work, only put the version e.g 3.0.0!

-5. Build
+### 5. Build

 To build the image cd into the repo and run this command: